-THE STORY THEY TELL-

 Keep your throne...
 I have no interest in ruling livestock."

-He walked over and patted Cerberus one last time knowing the Hell Hound would loyally keep guard.
+He walked over and patted Cerberus one last time knowing the Hell Hound would loyally keep guard - should he choose to return.

 Then silently he stepped deeper into he darkness where the shadows swirled and swallowed him...